 In a couple of days, I’ll hear fish songs at Hermit Lakes, breaking the lake’s surface as they greedily gobble dragonflies.

-Back in Albuquerque, city melodies will be even more unique,staccato, complex.
-There will be horns, sirens,bacon sizzling in a frying pan, heavy equipment taking down condemned buildings, nail guns installing shingles, gunshots, light classic jazz in Starbucks, the sound of a well struck golf ball on it’s way towards the pin.
+Back in Albuquerque, city melodies will be much more staccato and complex.
+There will be car horns, sirens,bacon sizzling in a frying pan, heavy equipment taking down condemned buildings, nail guns installing shingles, gunshots, light classic jazz in Starbucks, the sound of a well struck golf ball on it’s way towards the pin.

-Mother Nature, as hear it, is a very good composer.
+Mother Nature, as I hear her this morning, is a very good composer.

 Greg has been playing since he was a kid, a professional since his teens.
 He has toured the world, made recordings, teaches , creates instructional aids for aspiring musicians, promotes his music, travels extensively and is among the best at what he does.

-Listening to Greg is like standing next to pro golfers on the practice tee,watching them hit three hundred yard drives followed by wedge shots within a few feet of the pin.
+Listening to Greg is analogous to standing next to a pro golfer on the practice tee after a tournament,watching him hit three hundred yard drives followed by wedge shots to within a few feet of the driving range pin.

-Fluency, flexibility, precision, attitude, creativity, are required to make this jazz music, all in the right combination, like a spectacular gourmet meal served at Chef Ramsey’s finest world restaurant, without Chef Ramsey.
+Fluency, flexibility, precision, attitude, creativity, are required to make this jazz music sound good, all in the right combinations, like a spectacular gourmet meal served at Chef Ramsey’s finest world restaurant, without Chef Ramsey.

-What’s possible to do on the saxophone gets a whole lot bigger after tonight.
+What’s possible to do on the saxophone gets a whole lot bigger this evening.

 These two questionable birds remind me of cartoon characters us kids watched on black and white television in the 1950’s, most often perched on a tree limb talking about crazy humans.
 They were, as they appear here, angular, opinionated, and had New York voices that were like a piece of coarse sandpaper rubbed over my cheek, and not gently.